DonutsDevil/Store-It/README.md

 ## Store-It
-  Store It helps to keep the track of the sell products, the bussiness profit and dews of a client and all this can be done while being OFFLINE.
+  Store It helps to keep track of sell products, bussiness profits and dews of a client and all this can be done while being OFFLINE.

   ## About Store_it
   Store It  App is a multi-supported is multi-support sells tracker app for new business to keep track of sells.
 With this app you can instantly view a client and know all the product he/she brought , check for pending payments  of client, get date wise sort of when which product was brought and by whom, Know how much total profit you made with which client helped you generated highest profit.
 Easy solution to keep all your sells work flow smooth😊